yutak23/svelte-kit-sessions/README.md

 Create a server hooks handle with the given `options`.
 This allows access to `event.locals.session` in hooks handles, Actions and API route.

 **Note** Session data is _not_ saved in the cookie itself, just the session ID.
 Session data is stored server-side.

-**Warning** The default server-side session storage, `MemoryStore`, is _purposely_ not designed for a production environment.
-It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.

-For a list of stores, see [Compatible Session Stores](#compatible-session-stores).
+**Warning:** The default `MemoryStore` for server-side sessions is not suitable for production.
+It tends to leak memory, can't scale beyond a single process, and is only for debugging and development.
+For production-ready stores, see the list of [Compatible Session Stores](#compatible-session-stores).

 ### Apis(class methods)